Lifecycle Management Integration Guide

 The user then follows the required steps to enroll the credential in the wallet.
 Enrollment can start in one of two ways:

-- by scanning a QR code provided by the Issuer, where the transaction has already been created and the required attributes are already defined, or
+- by scanning a QR code provided by the Issuer, where the transaction has already been created and the required attributes are already defined.

 The data collected during enrollment is used to verify the user’s identity.
 If proofing is successful, the Digital Credential is provisioned into the user’s digital wallet.